nextflow-io/nextflow/docs/process.md

 }
 ```

-By default, Nextflow looks for the template script in the `templates` directory located alongside the Nextflow script in which the process is defined.
-An absolute path can be used to specify a different location.
+By default, Nextflow looks for template scripts in the `templates` directory, located alongside the Nextflow script that defines the process.
+A template can be reused across multiple processes.
+An absolute path can be used to specify a different template location.
 However, this practice is discouraged because it hinders pipeline portability.

-An example template script is provided below:
+Templates can be tested independently of pipeline execution.
+Consider the following template script:

 ```bash
 #!/bin/bash